Wildfire Models Are Missing the Risk That Matters Most

 That gap matters.

-Below, drawing on Slides 2–10 of the presentation, I explain why return-period–aware wildfire modeling is essential—and why its absence remains a critical blind spot in current research and practice.
+Below, I explain why return-period–aware wildfire modeling is essential—and why its absence remains a critical blind spot in both research and practice.

 1. Where Fires Burn ≠ Where Risk Is